 The sport of golf has been played for hundreds of years all over the world.
 The roots of the modern form of the game, involving playing 18 holes, began in Scotland in 1457.
-There is a broad appeal for golf – the competitiveness of the sport, the socializing with good friends and enjoying a beautiful day out in nature on the course.
-It’s also a great sport for exercise as well – as a round of golf will more than help you meet your 10,000 step per day goal.
+There is a broad appeal for golf – the competitiveness of the sport, the socializing with good friends, and enjoying a beautiful day out in nature on the course.
+It’s also a great sport for exercise as well – as a round of golf will more than help you meet your 10,000 steps per day goal.
 If you’ve been enjoying golf and are looking to improve, the following five tips will help you improve your game.

 Set reasonable goals